Follow along as we build out a gamified study platform using Trophy with achievements, a daily streak and engaging automated email campaigns.

 Next, we’ll initialize a new install of everyones favourite UI library, shadcn/ui:

-but you should choose whichever setting you feel suits your requirements.
+For the purposes of this tutorial I chose --force but you should choose whichever setting you feel suits your requirements.

 For the purposes of this tutorial, we’re going to be using some simple types with an in-memory data store.
 In a production application you’d probably want to consider storing this information in a database.

-Here we’ll have a very simple type that stores information about each flashcard where we’ll use the front
+Here we’ll have a very simple type that stores information about each flashcard where we’ll use the front property to store questions that the student wants to learn the answer to, and the back property to store the answers to each question:

 Then to get us started we’ll store a few flashcards in memory centered around learning capital cities: